muratk5n/thirdwave/en/README.md

 Which came first: CFD for Aero or Finite Elements for Structures?
 According to book by Tenek and Argyris FEM stress analysis on airplane wings was first.
 The CFD stuff arrived later.
-Some could say wind tunnels are still preferable.
+And some could claim wind tunnels are still preferable for FD.

----

-"@hydrogenLOHC

-We are thankful for the networking event organized by the \#Oman German Friendship Association..
-The positive feedback to our safe, efficient and easy hydrogen transport technology via \#LOHC is very encouraging!"

 ---